infantiablue/expensify/README.md

 - Remove category (AJAX)
 - The user can see transactions per category
 - The user can check balance, total income, total expense at a glance
+- The user can view all transactions with infinite loading implementation
+- The user can update personal information and change avatar
 - There are pretty charts to review past transactions
 - Mobile friendly